 The scope of the science of Spirituality is vast and also includes answers to profound questions such as, 'who am I', 'where did I come from', 'what is the purpose of life', 'where will I go after death', etc.

-In Sanskrit, Spirituality or Spiritual science, it is called Paravidya (Supreme science), while all other sciences are called Aparāvidyā meaning inferior science.
+In Sanskrit, Spirituality or Spiritual science is called Paravidya (Supreme science), while all other sciences are called Aparāvidyā meaning inferior science.
 By 'science', we mean modern science.
 Rationalists and most people think that science and Spirituality are two separate disciplines.

 Difference between Spirituality and religion